 FrankieOne Fraud & Transaction Monitoring evaluates financial transaction and non-financial activities against rulesets that determine fraud and/or money laundering risk.
-Risk and compliance officers can investigate pending cases in the FrankieOne portal, and resolve them as either approved or declined.
+With the growth of digital channels for consumers, your ability to assess risk on digital elements is critical.

 FrankieOne can monitor risk for different types of activities.
-An activity may represent a financial transaction or a action the user took in your application.
+An activity may represent a financial transaction or an action the user took in your application.

 - Fiat deposits

 - Crypto deposits

 FrankieOne will build up a picture of a user's patterns of behavior over time, which will inform risk evaluations for future activity.